lttng/lttng-docs/contents/preface.md

 documentation</strong>: its source is available in a
 <a class="ext" href="https://github.com/lttng/lttng-docs">public Git
 repository</a>.
-Should you find any error in the contents of this text, any grammatical mistake or any dead link, we would be very grateful if you would fill a GitHub issue for it or, even better, contribute a patch to this documentation using a GitHub pull request.</p>
+Should you find any error in the contents of this text, any grammatical mistake, or any dead link, we would be very grateful if you would fill a GitHub issue for it or, even better, contribute a patch to this documentation by creating a pull request.</p>
 </div>

 ### Chapter descriptions